viktmv/viktmv.github.io/content/blog/code-principles/code-principles.md

 tags: "programming, coding, javascript"
 ---

+Recently I've been trying to compile and formulate a list of principles and values that are important to me, both in private life and in my career as software developer.

+My motivation here is quite simple.
+I think it's incredibly beneficial to write your thoughts down.
+This allows you to crystallize ideas inside your head into something concrete and make them clearer.
+It allows you to understand yourself better.

-Here I'll try to summarize the principles and rules I try to follow when writing code.
+In this post I'll try to summarize the principles and rules I try to follow when writing code.
 This list is obviously not complete, and will be expanded as I re-evaluate new ideas.

-My 6 principles of writing good code:
+So here goes, my 6 principles of writing good quality code:
 * Make it work
 * Clarity / Readability
 * Simplicity